-Now that you’re beginning to see and understand what has been happening, you can begin to stop “the dance” and start a new one.
+Now that you’re beginning to see and understand what is happening, you can stop “the dance” and start a new one.
 It takes a LOT of time, learning, understanding and practice – but you can stop the gaslighting and become more connected to your truth and your voice than you dreamed was possible!
 Here are a few tips to get you started:

 - Pay special attention to the feeling of confusion.
 If you start to feel confused, take a time out until you clear your mind.